tlalexander/rpi-cm4-switch-board/README.md

 :-------------------------:|:-------------------------:
 ![Rendered RPi CM4 LiM Carrier Board PCB Top](https://raw.githubusercontent.com/l00nix/rpi-cm4-LiM-board/main/images/rpi-cm4-LiM-board-top.PNG)  |  ![Rendered RPi CM4 LiM Carrier Board PCB Bottom](https://raw.githubusercontent.com/l00nix/rpi-cm4-LiM-board/main/images/rpi-cm4-LiM-board-bottom.PNG)

-The idea for such a minimalistic board was born from a conversation with [Jeff Geerling](https://www.jeffgeerling.com/) when I asked him if he know of a more minimalistic design than [this board](https://www.tindie.com/products/dronecz/minimal-carrier-board-for-compute-module-4/)?
+The idea for such a minimalistic board was born from a conversation with [Jeff Geerling](https://www.jeffgeerling.com/) when I asked him if he knew of a more minimalistic design than [this board](https://www.tindie.com/products/dronecz/minimal-carrier-board-for-compute-module-4/)?
 He pointed me to to uptime.lab's [Upberry](https://www.instagram.com/p/CPGakesLwBo/).

 Neither of these boards are exactly what I was looking for for my use case.
 So insipired by Jeff I decided to design my own, customized board to my specs and that how the Less-is-More board came to be.